hearbenchmark/hear-eval-kit/ROADMAP.md

 ### Tasks

-These are pipelines that you literally run only once as a preprocessing step, to put the tasks in a common format.
+These are pipelines that you literally run only once as a preprocessing step, to put the tasks in a common format, deterministically.
 We use the Luigi pipeline library to break down preprocessing into a series of repeatable steps.

 * `heareval/tasks/` - Preprocessing code that, for each task,
 downloads it, standardizes the audio length, resamples, partitions